MushroomFleet/seedance-api/README.md

 ### Error Messages

+- **"Upload Image First"**: You must upload an image before generating a video
-- **"Prompt is required"**: Enter a text description before generating
+- **"Add Description"**: Enter a text description of how the image should animate
 - **"Failed to download video"**: Network issue or FAL.ai service unavailable
 - **"Video not found"**: File may have been moved or deleted manually
+- **"Image file size must be less than 10MB"**: Choose a smaller image file
+- **"Please select a valid image file"**: Only PNG, JPG, and WEBP formats are supported

 ## Deployment